-“Peggy is one of those rare people who’s an expert across many different areas—from business management to finance operations to product development.
+Zuckerberg stated in a press release:“Peggy is one of those rare people who’s an expert across many different areas—from business management to finance operations to product development.
 I know she will have great ideas that help us address both the opportunities and challenges facing our company.”

-In an interview posted on PayPal’s website Alford detailed her recommended style when it comes to leadership, perhaps a glimpse of what she plans to contribute to community-building with top executives of Facebook:
+In an interview posted on PayPal’s website, Alford detailed her recommended style when it comes to leadership, perhaps a glimpse of what she plans to contribute to community-building with top executives of Facebook:

 Also, always have the confidence to know there’s a reason you’re in the position, even if you’re not a subject matter expert.
 Maybe you bring leadership skills, collaboration skills, an intuitive vision into how cross-functional groups need to work together.
 Maybe you’re skilled at teasing out the root-cause issues of problems that could help the business move forward.
 Whatever it is, be confident in what you bring to the table.
-Without that confidence you can end up stifling your ability to be successful by trying to overcompensate and acting like you can do everything single-handedly.”
+Without that confidence you can end up stifling your ability to be successful by trying to overcompensate and acting like you can do everything single-handedly.

 It’s fantastic to see Alford take on this key position.
 For those hoping she’ll help open more tech opportunities for black people in the industry, and within Facebook itself, we’ll have to wait and watch.
-Alford’s nomination has come after years of pressure from the Congressional Black Caucus, Rev. Jesse Jackson, and many other civil rights leaders.
-Representatives urged Facebook, Apple, Amazon and Google to make their boards inclusive of Black and Hispanic executives, as one of many ways to reverse long-standing racial exclusion.
+Alford’s nomination has come after years of pressure from the Congressional Black Caucus, the Rev. Jesse Jackson and many other civil rights leaders.
+Representatives urged Facebook, Apple, Amazon and Google to make their boards inclusive of black and Hispanic executives, as one of many ways to reverse long-standing racial exclusion.

-That same year, According to Black Enterprise, retired American Express CEO Ken Chenault joined the social media company’s board, the first Black person to do so.
+That same year, According to Black Enterprise, retired American Express CEO Ken Chenault joined the social media company’s board, the first black person to do so.
 Zuckerberg claimed at the time he had been trying to recruit Chenault “for years.”

 Facebook’s chief diversity officer Maxine Williams said the company has planned to work more closely with “historically black and Hispanic colleges” according to Mashable.

-One question worth asking of this, if it hasn’t been asked already is: what are the various structures of these programs and who is creating them?
+One question worth asking of this, if it hasn’t been asked already is: What are the various structures of these programs and who is creating them?
 For instance, the experience and outcomes for students who elect or apply to join a Facebook program would be much different than if students are unaware they’ve entered a recruitment pipeline simply by being tech students at a particular school.
 This is especially true if the students wouldn’t willingly work with Facebook otherwise.

-Alford’s nomination is expected to be confirmed at the company’s annual meeting on May 30th.
+Alford’s nomination is expected to be confirmed at the company’s annual meeting on May 30.